kjh1980/MoEngage-Docs/android.rst

 Step 2 - Import the SDK into your project's workspace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Add the given MoEngage-Android-SDK.jar file to the project, by copying the jar file to the libs folder.
-If there is no libs folder please create a libs folder.
+Import the SDK folder in to the project workspace and add it as a library project to your app.

 *Make sure that you have the latest android support jar file (android-support-v4.jar) accessable to the project.*